 - VUOM enters into a Memorandum of Understanding with Pusan National University School of Korean Medicine in South Korea, one of the global leaders in AOM education, to foster student exchange, joint research activities, and the exchange of academic materials.

-- VUOM enters into Memorandum of Understanding with the University of Hong Kong School of Chinese Medicine to promote cooperation between the two institution in the areas of student education and academic research of Traditional Chinese Medicine with the goal of developing joint research projects on Traditional Chinese Medicine, as well as to jointly host academic and research activities, conferences, and seminars.
+- VUOM enters into a Memorandum of Understanding with the University of Hong Kong School of Chinese Medicine to promote cooperation between the two institutions in the areas of student education and academic research of Traditional Chinese Medicine with the goal of developing joint research projects on Traditional Chinese Medicine, as well as to jointly host academic and research activities, conferences, and seminars.

 - VUOM receives approval from ACAOM to begin offering its Doctor of Acupuncture and Oriental Medicine (DAOM) program, recruiting its first cohort for training in July 2017.